dotnet/AspNetCore.Docs/aspnetcore/mvc/views/layout.md

 ![views folder in solutions explorer](layout/_static/web-project-views.png)

 This layout defines a top level template for views in the app.
-Apps do not require a layout, and apps can define more than one layout, with different views specifying different layouts.
+Apps don't require a layout, and apps can define more than one layout, with different views specifying different layouts.

 An example `_Layout.cshtml`: